2coconi/CH-15/README.md

 # Retirement_Planning
-This project is aim to build a robo advisor to get get investment portfolio recommendations for retirement.
+This project is aim to build a robo advisor to get get investment portfolio recommendations for retirement

 * Step 1: Configure the initial robo advisor
 * Step 2: Build and test the robo advisor